open-learning/git4ol/README.md

   - `lesson-name` is the name of the lesson
   - `version` is a valid semver
   - `n` is a positive number indicating the step number

+- Assignments are located using refs of the format `refs/lesson-name@version/assignment/n` where
+  - `lesson-name` is the name of the lesson
+  - `version` is a valid semver
+  - `n` is a positive number indicating the assignment number

 ## Authoring